taufiqnoorani/spam-filter/README.md

 ## Implementation

 ### 1. Data Preparation
-The dataset used for training the Naive Bayes classifier is stored in a CSV file (`spam.csv`).
-It contains labeled messages categorized as either `spam` or        `ham` (not spam).
+The dataset used for training the Naive Bayes classifier is [SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).
+It contains a CSV file (`spam.csv`) with labeled messages categorized as either `spam` or        `ham` (not spam).
 The dataset is loaded using Pandas and preprocessed as follows:

 - The `label` column is renamed to `is_spam`, and values are mapped to `True` for spam and `False` for ham.
   (Originally, the columns were named `v1` and `v2`, which were manually changed to `label` and `message`)